dseerapu/camerax/README.md

-CameraX App with Jetpack Compose and MVVM
+CameraX App with Jetpack Compose and MVVM with Clean Architecture

 This Android app demonstrates capturing images using CameraX, generating zoomed versions of the images in the background, and using Jetpack Compose for the UI.
 It follows the MVVM design pattern and leverages popular libraries like Hilt, Coil, and WorkManager to provide a clean and modern development experience.